tonsky/katybot/README.md

 Take a look at `reflexes` directory for hints on how to implement your own extension scripts. `katybot.repl/reload-reflexes` scans `reflexes` and its sub-directroies and loads every `.clj` file as an robot’s extension script.

-Extensions could be reloaded on the fly, without stopping runnig robot.
-Just evaluate
+Extensions could be reloaded on the fly, without stopping robot.
+Just evaluate:

     katybot.repl=> (reload-reflexes)